Descriptor (chemistry): cis, trans

-The descriptors cis (lat. on this side of) and trans (lat. over, beyond) are used in various contexts for the description of chemical configurations:
+The descriptors cis (Latin, on this side of) and trans (Latin, over, beyond) are used in various contexts for the description of chemical configurations:

 In organic structural chemistry, the configuration of a double bond can be described with cis and trans, in case it has a simple substitution pattern with only two residues.
-The position of two residues relative to one another at different points in a ring system or a larger molecule can also be described with cis and trans if the structure’s configuration is rigid and does not allow simple inversion.
+The position of two residues relative to one another at different points in a ring system or a larger molecule can also be described with cis and trans if the structure's configuration is rigid and does not allow simple inversion.

 In inorganic complex chemistry, the descriptors cis and trans are used to characterize the positional isomers in octahedral complexes with A2B4X configuration or square planar complexes with A2B2X configuration.

 The typographic presentation of cis and trans is italicised and in lower case letters.

 The cis/trans nomenclature is not unambiguous for more highly substituted double bonds and is nowadays largely replaced by the (E)/(Z) nomenclature.